- Over 588,000 West Virginians were enrolled in Medicaid and CHIP as of July 2021, including nearly 190,000 enrolled under Medicaid expansion.

 Opponents of Medicaid expansion predicted that states with a surge in Medicaid enrollment would find that Medicaid patients were unable to get appointments for primary care, but West Virginia doctors weren’t indicating that was a problem when enrollment initially spiked.
 Instead, some of their challenges include a significant population of newly-insured people who are requesting pain medication at office visits, and patients who have previously been on free drug samples and need to be switched to another drug that’s covered by Medicaid.
 Despite the unexpectedly large enrollment in Medicaid expansion — combined with the fact that the state began paying a portion of the Medicaid expansion costs starting in 2017 — West Virginia’s Medicaid budget had a surplus as of early 2019.

-Overall, West Virginia’s Medicaid enrollment (including both individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) was 521,290 as of June 202o.
+Overall, West Virginia’s Medicaid enrollment (including both individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) was 588,279 as of July 2021.
 Note that this figure includes CHIP enrollment.

 Uncompensated care costs decline sharply

-According to data compiled by West Virginians for Affordable Health Care, hospitals in West Virginia saw a 40 percent decline in uncompensated care costs from 2013 to 2014, thanks in large part to Medicaid expansion that resulted in far fewer uninsured residents in the state.
+According to data compiled by West Virginians for Affordable Health Care, hospitals in West Virginia saw a 40% decline in uncompensated care costs from 2013 to 2014, thanks in large part to Medicaid expansion that resulted in far fewer uninsured residents in the state.

 But although the hospitals acknowledge that their uncompensated care and charity care costs have declined significantly, some also note that Medicaid reimbursements are less than the cost of providing care, and that their losses on Medicaid volume are offsetting the improvements they’ve seen in uncompensated care.